whitneyburton/portfolios/students/1706-front/robbie-greiner/20180110-robbie-greiner-m4.md

 ## Communitiy

 #### How I have Contributed to the Community
-* I feel my biggest contribution to the Turing community
+* I feel my biggest contribution to the Turing community was helping my classmates and students in the Mod below.

+* The gear up session that my group led was a great experience.
+We got to learn a lot more about net neutrality and get more practice organizing.

 ------------------